Father, son get life for hate crime in Ahmaud Arbery’s death

 "I think he realizes that he made some horrible decisions.
 Unfortunately, his apology doesn’t bring back my son,” she said.

-Travis McMichael declined to address the court, but his attorney, Amy Lee Copeland, said her client had no convictions before Arbery’s slaying and had served in the U.S. Coast Guard.
-She said a lighter sentence would be more consistent with what similarly charged defendants have received in other cases, noting that the officer who killed George Floyd in Minneapolis, Derek Chauvin, got 21 years in prison for violating Floyd’s civil rights, though he was not charged with targeting Floyd because of his race.
+Travis McMichael declined to address the court, but his attorney, Amy Lee Copeland, said a lighter sentence would be more consistent with what similarly charged defendants have received in other cases, noting that the officer who killed George Floyd in Minneapolis, Derek Chauvin, got 21 years in prison for violating Floyd's civil rights, though he was not charged with targeting Floyd because of his race.

 Greg McMichael's attorney, A.J.
 Balbo, also cited the Chauvin sentence as well as his client's age and health problems, which he said include a stroke and depression.